-With eyes open to look for them, there are a plethora of Bible verses on the “books” that help families and individuals work through the important process of confession and forgiveness in marriage, and otherwise.
+With eyes open to look for them, there are a plethora of Bible verses on the “books” that help families and individuals work through the critical process of confession and forgiveness in marriage, and otherwise.

 The compilation ahead offers seekers some Biblical avenues for further exploration.
-All of the Bible verses on forgiveness come with a story – a helpful vignette – that affords Christians the opportunity to see how the passages may be applicable to everyday life.
+All of the Bible verses on forgiveness in marriage, come with a story – a helpful vignette – that allows Christians to see how the passages may apply to everyday life.

 Forgiveness breaking into our hearts

 Peter said to them, “Repent and be baptized every one of you in the name of Jesus Christ so that your sins may be forgiven; and you will receive the gift of the Holy Spirit. : Acts 2:38